mirusser/Simple-Weather-Site/README.md

 TODO:
 - Implement proper exception handling in each microservice and weather site
 - In each microservice add proper logging (error, warning) using seq I think
-- Weather site: make proper user interface, add messages/alerts to user on what is going on (alerts on success/failure) and proper visualisatio of weather forecast (like proper images and visualisation of data)
+- Weather site: make proper user interface, add messages/alerts to user on what is going on (alerts on success/failure) and proper visualisation of weather forecast (like proper images and visualisation of data)